 She said, “Grandmother said she’d take care of him.”

 ‘Grandmother’ was not any grandmother of hers, but an old kunze woman.

 She had been the first that Wei Wuxian brought with him to the Burial Mounds.
 He had found her nary a week after the discussion conference, in an old and dusty house at the far-end of the village below the hills.
 She was ugly, he supposed, for having been left here all of her life.
 She must have seen others come and go before her, more beautiful or well-educated than her.
 She had watched him open the oakwood door and squinted her eyes at daylight.
 When Wei Wuxian had asked her if she wanted to leave, she had said, I’ve always wanted to live under the sun.

 “I told everyone that he was an orphan we found.
 No one suspects anything.”

 “Just keep it away from me,” Wei Wuxian said.

 Wen Qing nodded to him curtly.
 She seemed to have recovered herself, and was now looking in the direction of her brother’s body.
 There were no more tears in her eyes.

-“I’ll bring him back,” he told her again.
+“I’ll bring him back,” he told her after silence had settled.